donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 ### Attributes and metadata

 In the RDM system, attributes are used to describe a user or a collection.
 Those attributes are stored in key-value pairs in the iCAT database, along with the user and collection in question.
 The defined user attributes are found [here](user_attributes.md); and [this page](collection_attributes.md) lists all collection attributes.
+Following the DI-RDM protocol, authorisation of attributes is implemented by [the DI-RDM iRODS rule-set](https://github.com/donders-research-data-management/rdm-irods-rules).

 Metadata only becomes relevant when there is an recipient involved.
 Given a metadata schema (e.g. DataCite), attributes are tramsformed into the metadata fields defined by the schema.